Introduced species: Introduced plants

 Many non-native plants have been introduced into new territories, initially as either ornamental plants or for erosion control, stock feed, or forestry.
-Whether an exotic will become an invasive species is seldom understood in the beginning, and many non-native ornamentals languish in the trade for years before suddenly naturalizing and becoming invasive.
+Whether an exotic will become an invasive species is seldom understood in the beginning.

-Peaches, for example, originated in China, and have been carried to much of the populated world.
-Tomatoes are native to the Andes.
-Squash (pumpkins), maize (corn), and tobacco are native to the Americas, but were introduced to the Old World.
-Many introduced species require continued human intervention to survive in the new environment.
-Others may become feral, but do not seriously compete with natives, but simply increase the biodiversity of the area.
-One example would be Dandelions in North America, which have become an essential source of early season nectar for both native and introduced pollinators, and do not meaningfully compete with native grasses or flowers.

 A very troublesome marine species in southern Europe is the seaweed Caulerpa taxifolia.
 Caulerpa was first observed in the Mediterranean Sea in 1984, off the coast of Monaco.
 By 1997, it had covered some 50 km2.
 It has a strong potential to overgrow natural biotopes, and represents a major risk for sublittoral ecosystems.
 The origin of the alga in the Mediterranean was thought to be either as a migration through the Suez Canal from the Red Sea, or as an accidental introduction from an aquarium.
-Another troublesome plant species is the terrestrial plant Phyla canescens, which was intentionally introduced into many countries in North America, Europe, and Africa as an ornamental plant.

 This species has become invasive in Australia, where it threatens native rare plants and causes erosion and soil slumping around river banks.
 It has also become invasive in France where it has been listed as an invasive plant species of concern in the Mediterranean region, where it can form monocultures that threaten critical conservation habitats.

-Japanese knotweed grows profusely in many nations.
-Human beings introduced it into many places in the 19th century.
-It is a source of resveratrol, a dietary supplement.
-It can grow in building foundations, threatening their stability, and spreads quite quickly.